 We've put together a guide on all you need to know about water cremation that covers:

 Why you might choose it

 Water cremation has a few different names

-You might have heard it referred to as:
+You may have also seen or heard water cremation, or aquamation, referred to as:

 The process has also been referred to as ‘flameless cremation’ and ‘green cremation’.

 Water cremation breaks down natural tissues in around 4 hours